Goodfellas actor Ray Liotta dies aged 67 - NewsBreak

 Goodfellas actor Ray Liotta dies aged 67

-Goodfellas star Ray Liotta has died at the age of 67, his representative has confirmed to the PA news agency.
+Goodfellas actor Ray Liotta has died at the age of 67, according to US media.

-His publicist Jennifer Allen, from Viewpoint , said the actor died in his sleep in the Dominican Republic , where he was filming his latest movie Dangerous Waters.
+His representative confirmed the news to several outlets, saying the actor had died in his sleep in the Dominican Republic , where he was filming his latest film Dangerous Waters.

-Liotta’s fiancee Jacy Nittolo was on location at the time of his death, Ms Allen said.

 Liotta found fame playing ex-con Ray Sinclair in 1986 black comedy Something Wild, for which he received a Golden Globe nomination.